scot-taylor-ibm/compare-comply/parsing.md

 ## Attributes
 {: #attributes}

 The `attributes` array specifies any attributes identified in the sentence.
-Each object in the array includes three keys: `type` (the type of attribute from the following table), `text` (the applicable text), and `attribute` (the start and end points of the attribute in the document).
+Each object in the array includes three keys: `type` (the type of attribute from the following table), `text` (the applicable text), and `location` (the `begin` and `end` indexes of the attribute in the input document).
 Currently supported attributes include:

 | `attributes`     |Description                                                |
 |:----------------:|-----------------------------------------------------------|